 “We are the Pilgrims, master, we shall go always a little further: it may be beyond that last blue mountain bard with snow, across that angry or that glimmering sea”.
 James Elroyd Flecker

 ‘We entered the battlements of the ice castle and into the breach hoping to punch our way through…only to be stopped in our tracks with high ice walls which we had to get over, this was a nightmare!
 Both physically and mentally draining…’ 20th April 2016

-Extract from Vic’s book & dairy, Plan D
+Extract from Vic’s book & diary, Plan D

-The helicopter spluttered into action, with the huge noise and shuddering motion of the blades rotating above, shaking the body as we started to lift off and move in the direction of our drop off point.
+The helicopter spluttered into action, with the huge noise and shuddering motion of the blades rotating above, shaking the body as we started to lift off and move in the direction of our drop-off point.
 We had a couple of hours in this tin can, and as I looked down I could see from high above, the impact and devastation of what could be climate change.
-Something of a white patchwork quilt, destroyed by broken ice fields, expanses of open water and huge cracks.
-And we were going to land onto this!
+Something of a white patchwork quilt, destroyed by broken ice fields, expanses of open water, and huge cracks.
+And we were going to land on this!

 We hit another massive expanse of open water (not frozen) and found a place to cross – a bit dodgy but all good.
 This seems bizarre that only 20 miles from the Pole there is water!!
 Is this climate change??